 Conclusion | Getting a Chinese Visa

-Now that you have a good understanding of what kind of visa you’ll need to get and how long it will take to obtain it, the next step is to begin the process!
+Now you have a good understanding of what kind of China visa you’ll need to get and how long it will take to obtain it.
+The next step is to begin the process!

 In many cases you’ll need to have already purchased your flight tickets in order to apply for a China visa (although there are ways around this).
 Usually this means applying sometime between a month and three months before your scheduled departure.